-I recently got a question about which of the braids I teach on this blog are appropriate for 15th C. re-enactment.
+I was recently asked which fingerloop braids on this blog are appropriate for 15th C. re-enactment.
 It made me realize I should have already made this clear!
 So I’m itemizing them below, with more detailed references and a lot of historical ‘tmi’ in the endnotes.

 Some of the braids I teach on this blog are known from 15th C. Europe, some are only known from the 17th C., a couple are from equivalent eras in Japan, some are logically inferable for those or other eras, and some I assume are modern only.